EricSyamir/signlanguage/RENDER_DEPLOYMENT.md

 # Deploying SignBridge to Render

-This guide explains how to deploy SignBridge to Render with both backend and frontend services.
+This guide explains how to deploy SignBridge to Render as a single web service.

 ## Architecture

-SignBridge requires two services on Render:
+SignBridge uses a **single web service** on Render:
-1. **Backend Service** - Python FastAPI server (web service)
+- **Python FastAPI Backend** - Handles API requests and serves static files
-2. **Frontend Service** - Static HTML/CSS/JS site (static site)
+- **Static Frontend** - HTML/CSS/JS files served by FastAPI

 ## Prerequisites